meso-unimpressed/mattermost-plugin-bigbluebutton/README.md

+# About this fork

+This fork includes integration to [bbb_joiner](https://github.com/meso-unimpressed/bbb_joiner) to provide and display external join links that allow mattermost users to join in from mobile clients and invite external participants to the created room.

+To ensure the conference can be joined from the join link returned from bbb_joiner the conference has to be created as soon as a user initiates it from this plugin (the upstream version creates the conference only after a user clicks on the join button).
+Make sure to set the BBB config variable `meetingExpireIfNoUserJoinedInMinutes` in `bigbluebutton.properties` to a high enough value to give users enough time to join the meeting.

 # Note
 We have updated the Mattermost plugin.
 Only versions 2.1.0 and above will work with the default BigBlueButton server credentials.